cloud-neutral-toolkit/x-ops-agent.svc.plus/docs/dual-engine-design.md

 - **Graph & vectors**: AGE and pgvector keep topology and knowledge-base features decoupled yet queryable inside PostgreSQL.

 This setup forms a unified evidence framework for AIOps while remaining lightweight and scalable.

+## Control-Plane Tables

+The API specification adds a set of auxiliary tables in PostgreSQL to track remediation workflow state.
+Key tables include:

+- `ops_case` and `case_timeline` for case management.
+- `plan_proposed` / `plan_approved` and `gate_decision` for planning and
+  policy evaluation.
+- `exec_run`, `exec_step` and `verify_checkpoint` for execution and
+  verification.
+- `outbox` and `idempotency` to ensure reliable messaging and idempotent API semantics.

+These tables complement the observability stores above, providing a cohesive backbone for Sensor → Orchestrator modules.